sumrania/tum_sim/README.md

 - [x] CNV duplication
 - [x] CNV inversion
 - [x] CNV deletion
-- [ ] Research and understand CTMMs
+- [ ] Research and understand CTMMs - all
-- [ ] Find the probability/rate of future mutations based on past mutations
+- [ ] Find the probability/rate of future mutations based on past mutations - shef
-- [ ] Tree generation where each node is a GeneProf
+- [ ] Tree generation where each node is a GeneProf - mooze
-- [ ] Tree Collapse (combine nodes) and make C
+- [ ] Tree Collapse (combine nodes) and make C - jesse, shef
-- [ ] Generate U and mix U * C --> F
+- [ ] Generate U and mix U * C --> F - anyone
-- [ ] Add SNPs and methylation to GeneProf
+- [ ] Add SNPs and methylation to GeneProf - maybe no one
-- [ ] VCF formatize
+- [ ] VCF formatize - maybe
+- [ ] Write report - all
+- [ ] Make ppt - all

 ## Problem